 - The National Geographic Channel has stopped showing credits at all for some repeats for a few programs, directing you to a website instead to read them.
 Way to pay respect to the creators...

-- Dissapointingly, even PBS embraces this practice.
+- Disappointingly, even PBS embraces this practice.
 With shows such as NOVA, they will squash the end credits so that they can also hawk products such as "an official video transcript of the show you just watched".
-In shows such as Masterpiece, the hosting segments died with Alastair Cook.
-So did, in fact, the majestic Masterpiece Theatere theme in it's original form, replaced by a jingle version.
-Now you just have squashed credits with bumpers with the same blurb (which amounts to no more than four words: "Next time on Masterpiece) by spokespersons such as Alan Cumming and more recently, David Tennant.
+In shows such as Masterpiece, the hosting segments with the likes of Alastair Cook are long gone.
+Now you just have squashed credits with bumpers with the same blurb (which amounts to no more than four words: "Next time on Masterpiece") by spokespersons such as Alan Cumming and more recently, David Tennant.
 Given that they are still commercial free, however, we are subjected to those overly cinematic excessively glitzy "Be More PBS" idents that look like they cost more than the shows they broadcast.
 And they seem to be getting longer.

 - The guidelines for BBC end credits have angered arch TV cynic Charlie Brooker, as they forbid any speech during the credits (basically the precious last 60 seconds of his show's slot) so continuity announcements or trailers may be run.
 In response, he ran the end credits at the start of his show, replete with a mock pushback, scuppering any opportunity for actual credits pushback note , and just dumped his viewers directly back onto the channel when he finished talking at the real end.
 To promote this show, he often appears ranting in the background of the general [BBC4] channel ident.
 How odd.

-- In a more recent episode, his footage for the end credits was someone's arse shaking with googly eyes stuck on it, so when the BBC put in a continuity announcement (which they did) it looked like the arse was talking.
+- On the sixth episode of season 5, his footage for the end credits was someone's arse shaking with googly eyes stuck on it, so when the BBC put in a continuity announcement (which they did) it looked like the arse was talking.